 A VAT is payable over and above the customs duty paid by an importer.
-VAT shall be computed on the price of the good/service including customs duty.
+VAT shall be computed on the price of the good/service, including customs duty.

-What if a business doesn’t follow VAT?
+What if a Business doesn’t follow VAT?

 Penalties shall be imposed in case of non-compliance.
 Non-compliance could mean:

-- Failing to register for VAT if you fall in the taxable category
+- Failing to register for VAT if you fall in the taxable category.

-- Failing to maintain the records required as per the tax legislation
+- Failing to maintain the records required as per the tax legislation.

-- Evading VAT
+- Evading VAT.

 A VAT would come into effect in the UAE from 1 January 2018.
 Companies with an annual turnover of over AED 150 million are urged by the authority to register for VAT before October 31, 2017, and those with an annual turnover of over AED 10 million are advised to register before November 30, 2017.

-We at Commitbiz have our team of experts to help you with company formation, registration, and counseling.
+We at Commitbiz have our team of experts to help you with company formation, registration, and counselling.
 For any queries on VAT or tax consultation for companies in the UAE, feel free to reach out to us.